 Over the years, Viking Pump has gained considerable experience with handling ammonia in refrigeration systems and designing pumps for this specific liquid.
 Ammonia, a high vapor pressure liquid, has to be kept in a closed container to keep it from boiling away.
 For typical ammonia applications, we suggest the double-seal Viking Pump 4924A series, with the materials and specifications shown below, to ensure a safe and controlled way of pumping refrigerants.

 First and foremost, we advise having a pressure relief device in any part of an ammonia pump and piping system that can be “valved” off.
 This provides essential over-pressure protection, as cold liquid ammonia when isolated will expand as it warms up and exert pressures that could rupture the pump or piping unless relieved.

-All Viking 4924A Refrigeration Ammonia pumps are tested prior to shipment, but it is good practice to pressure test the pump, along with the rest of the system, before adding any ammonia.
+All Viking Pump 4924A Refrigeration Ammonia pumps are tested prior to shipment, but it is good practice to pressure test the pump, along with the rest of the system, before adding any ammonia.
 Other considerations include submergence, suction line, insulation, pump speed, system cleanliness and standby equipment.
-This is where Viking’s knowledge and expertise can assist with setup and operation of your ammonia refrigeration pump.
+This is where Viking Pump’s knowledge and expertise can assist with setup and operation of your ammonia refrigeration pump.

 And of course, ammonia users should always take these basic precautions to avoid personal injury or damage to equipment: